 Fine Needle Aspirate: This is usually well tolerated, causing only mild pain when having an injection to numb the area.
 It may cause pain, bruising and bleeding.
-Rarely, it may cause infection.
+Rarely, it may cause infection or damage to underlying structures.
+Further information on potential risks associated with the procedure can be found in the 'FNA Participant Information Sheet and Informed Consent Form' document.